6 Ways to Start Preparing Financially For Christmas NOW

 prepare financially for Christmas

-Start Saving Now to Prepare Financially for Christmas
+2. Start Saving For Christmas Now to Prepare Financially

-Set aside an envelope, or even just a place in your budget, to save $50 per month.
-This will add up to $600 at the end of the year that you can spend on gifts!
+Set aside an envelope to save money, a bank account, or even just a place in your Christmas budget, to save $50 per month.
+This will add up to $600 at the end of the year which you can spend on gifts!
 Even if you can’t do a full $50, any amount will help make a difference!
 If you don’t have a budget, use our free easy one!

-If you know about how much you usually spend, and you can afford to do so, divide up that amount by 12.
-That will give you how much you need to put aside every month.
+If you know how much you usually spend, and you can afford to do so, divide up that amount by 12.
+That will give you how much you will need to save and put aside every month.
 This way you’ll be prepared financially for Christmas.

-One way to start saving now is using the Acorns app, which is like a digital way of saving your spare change.
+One way to start saving cash for Christmas now is using the Acorns app, which is like a digital way of saving money for your spare change.
 Each time you make a purchase on your credit or debit card, it will round up the amount to the next whole number and invest that money.
 It actually adds up pretty quickly!

 As my children outgrow toys and clothes, we re-sell them on Facebook groups for our geographical area.
-I put this money aside to spend on future birthday and Christmas gifts.
+I save the money to spend on future birthday and Christmas gifts.

 We always choose toys for our children to donate at Christmastime, but these are typically current toys they no longer play with.
 For toys and clothes are simply don’t work for our kids anymore, we re-sell those.
 Between the gifts we give our kids and the presents extended family members give them, we need to clear out some space.